rat10/nng/README.md

 # Nested Named Graphs (NNG)

 <!--
-TODO a lot...
+TODO - MAYOR ISSUES

+    mappings.md
+        check the logical problem
+        better promote the SP mapping
+    graphLiterals.md
+        has the inclusion of literals as something transparent and asserted but it should be quoted?!
+    citationSemantics.md
+    configSemantics.md
+    querying.md
-Querying is still in a rather sorry state.
+        is still in a rather sorry state also the reference to it on README.md formalizations
-The rest looks promising...
+        transclusion
+        inclusion

-define principal relation
+        principal relation
-    (not only in mappings.md)
+        inherited annotations via nng:tree fragment identifier

-inheritance of annotations on transcluded graphs
+        propagation of annotations
-    mention
-    formalize

-it's got to be    b/c
-  tokens          qualification + administration asserted        otherwise too many indirections graphs          otherwise many use cases too tedious explicit ids    for graph structure in annotations
-  transparent     otherwise no harmony nesting         resilience against updates, n dimensions
+  PROPAGATION OF ANNOTATIONS
     how does annotating outside a nested graph propagate? putting annotations in an outer graph
             or even the default graph
           would limit the load on reifying annotations can we use that?
         no, this is a question of visibility annotations located in the default graph are not necessarily visible inside a named graph
           that depends on the query